 Research background

 Hepatocellular carcinoma (HCC) is the third leading cause of death from malignant tumors worldwide.
-Surgery is still the preferred treatment, however, nearly 80% of patients have lost their chance of surgery by the time that they are diagnosed.
+Surgery is still the preferred treatment, however nearly 80% of patients have lost their chance of surgery by the time that they are diagnosed.
 Like other malignant tumors, multidisciplinary treatment has become the primary means of HCC treatment, with chemotherapy being the most important alternative to surgery.
 Nevertheless, drug resistance is the most important reason for the insensitivity of HCC to chemotherapy.
-Therefore, the mechanism of chemotherapy resistance in HCC needs more research.
+Therefore, the mechanism of chemotherapy resistance in HCC requires more research.

 Research motivation

 Chemotherapy resistance is the most important reason for the poor outcome of HCC.
-Previous studies have shown that increasing expression of miR-34a in tumor cells can increase the sensitivity of tumor cells to chemotherapeutic drugs, and in particular, the chemotherapeutic drugs can exert an antitumor effect by causing p53-dependent DNA damage.
-We wonder the relationship between the expression of miR-34a and the chemosensitivity in HCC cell lines.
+Previous studies have shown that increasing expression of miR-34a in tumor cells can increase the sensitivity of tumor cells to chemotherapeutic drugs.
+In addition, chemotherapeutic drugs can exert an antitumor effect by causing p53-dependent DNA damage.
+We were interested in the relationship between the expression of miR-34a and the chemosensitivity in HCC cell lines.

 Research objectives